 Any of the specializations above are particularly well-suited to mastering these skills in the evolving global market.
 Even personal research and interest to discover more about the global view of business can take you far, no matter which MBA specialization you choose.

-For more in-depth information on MBA specializations, The Complete Guide to MBA Specializations in Demand presents an overview of seven MBA specializations that align with current business needs and trends.
+For more in-depth information on MBA specializations, The Complete Guide to MBA Specializations in Demand presents an overview of six MBA specializations that align with current business needs and trends.
 To learn more about the online MBA at University of Saint Mary, request more information or call 877.307.4915 to speak with an admissions advisor.